Does a VPN protect you on a public Wi-Fi?

 Statistics like the one mentioned above suggests that the general public isn’t aware of the necessity and effectiveness of VPNs when it comes to the use of public wifi networks.
 In this article, we aim to help educate people on the matter.
 If you’re reading this, then it’s probably because you want to learn about the dangers of using public wifi networks and how using a VPN on public wifi protects your personal information and keeps you anonymous online.

 Is It Really Dangerous to Not Use a Public Wifi VPN?

 As the name implies, public wifi networks can be found in public spaces like malls, coffee shops, hotels, airports, and restaurants.
 These networks allow people to access the Internet for “free” and, for this reason, it has become so widespread that the majority of people have started using them without batting an eye.

-According to a US study by One World Identity (a global research and advisory firm), around 81% of Americans use public wifi occasionally or on a regular basis.
+According to HighSpeedInternet.com research, around 47% of Americans use public wifi occasionally or on a regular basis.
 While there’s no harm in using public wifi to check social media accounts, read blogs, or casual web browsing, certain online activities that involve transmitting personal and sensitive information on the Internet can prove risky — such as accessing emails, logging on to your bank account, making online purchases, etc.

 What most people don’t realize is that public wifi networks can be extremely risky when it comes to data security.
 While the businesses behind these networks believe that they’re doing the public a great service (allowing people to use the Internet for free), the security behind public wifi hotspots tends to be poor or none at all.